tjpullen/test1/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:509c602d6a
 ## One sample t test

-The **one sample t test** compares the mean of one sample to a fixed value.
+The **one sample t test** compares the mean of one sample to a particular value.

 **Eample: Are our students taller than average?**

-The WHO 2007 reference height for 19 year-old females has a mean of 163.1548 cm.
+The mean height of 19 year-old females in the WHO reference data is 163.1548 cm.
+You could use a one sample t test to compare a sample of this year's students to this mean value.

+*** =instructions

 The height of a sample of 20 female students in this age group was measured and placed in the vector `heights`.
-You could use a one sample t test to compare the sample mean for this cohort to the population mean given by the WHO.

-*** =instructions

-Perform a one sample t test to compare the mean of `heights` to the populatio mean (mu) of 163.15.
+Perform a one sample t test to compare the mean of `heights` to the populatio mean (`mu =`) of 163.15.

 You need to use the `t.test()` function, and you need to give it the list of all the heights in the sample rather than just the sample mean.